React

 What is the State Reducer Pattern?

-The State Reducer pattern involves encapsulating state logic within reducer functions.
-These reducers take the current state and an action as input and return the new state based on the action type.
+The State Reducer pattern wraps state logic inside reducer functions.
+Each reducer receives the current state and an action, then returns the next state based on the action type.
+No side effects, no surprises.

 Benefits of the State Reducer Pattern: